Ex-White House aide a 'no-show' at impeachment probe, awaits ruling on testimony

 “I had a great conversation with the Ukrainian president.
 I had another with him also, I think before that, which was the same thing, it was nothing.
 They tried to take that conversation and make it into a big scandal,” Trump said.

-Democrats dismissed Kupperman’s suit as the latest effort by Republicans to disrupt or delay the impeachment investigation.
+Democrats threatened Kupperman with contempt and dismissed his suit as the latest effort by Republicans to disrupt or delay the impeachment investigation.
 Last week, more than two dozen party members took over the intelligence panel’s secure meeting room to protest the Democrats’ failure to hold public testimony.

+Kupperman issued a statement citing the importance of determining the division of powers between the executive branch and Congress.
+“Given the issue of separation of powers in this matter, it would be reasonable and appropriate to expect that all parties would want judicial clarity,” he said.

 In their probe, lawmakers are also examining whether Trump withheld $391 million in security assistance until Zelenskiy publicly committed to both an investigation of the Bidens and a debunked conspiracy theory that Ukraine - not Russia - meddled in the U.S. 2016 presidential election.